morgenm/morgenm.github.io/_pages/about.md

 I contribute to open source projects and maintain a blog.
 I am interested in:
+- Computer Science and Security Research
+- ML/AI
 - Software Development and Engineering
 - AppSec
 - Reverse Engineering

 Navigate to my [Blog](/blog) to see writeups on the projects I am working on.
 I discuss software I am developing and other topics such as reverse engineering and the applications of ML/AI in security.
-Check out my [Portfolio](/portfolio) too.
+Check out my [Portfolio](/portfolio) for writeups on some of my projects.